 “The internet is already consuming at least 8 per cent of Britain’s power output, equivalent to the output of three nuclear power stations, and demand is soaring,” explained Andrew Ellis, professor of optical communications at Aston university.

-He added: “It is growing so fast, currently at an exponential rate, that, in theory, it could be using all the UK power generation by 2035.”
+He added: “It is growing so fast, currently at an exponential rate, that, in theory,

 The scientists are to describe a plan whereby internet access is restricted so that everyone can use it.
 We haven’t read the Book of Revelations lately, but we’re sure that’s in it somewhere.